-By the time children get to be three years of age, they are, generally, better at walking and so can walk for longer periods of time.
+By the time children get to be 3-years of age, they are, generally, better at walking and so can walk for longer periods of time.
 The distance children walk can be built up over time: the more they do it, the better at it they become.

-In the same way that two year olds will need clear expectations as to their behaviour, so will three year olds.
+In the same way that two year olds will need clear expectations as to their behaviour, so will 3-year-olds.
 They can be given be given reminders before and during the outing: consistency from the adults with them will be important.

 Children will need to be given time to walk or have things to occupy them if public transport is being used.
 Being on public transport can be very exciting for young children, especially if they spend most of their time in cars or walking.
 These outings can help expand the world of a young child.
 It will be important to consider the children's interests or possible interests, the distance that has be travelled, and the cost when deciding on where to go.
 The children can be included in deciding where to go and in completing the risk assessment.